logicmoo/tuProlog/README.md

 ### **New features**###
 This version aims to provide a stable environment

-* completing the pending bugfixes, with special regards to the old annoying bugs regarding the behaviour of setof, bagof;

-* improving the editor in the Java/.NET GUI.
+* adds the full support for the JSON serialization and de-serialization;

+* occurs check management via suitable Prolog flag.

 ### **Download** ###
 All tuProlog versions are now available from this site except for the Eclipse plugin which must be downloaded and installed directly from the Eclipse Update Manager - see detailed instructions.

+Java: tuProlog 3.2.0 (zip) (requires Java 8)
 Java: tuProlog 3.1.0 (zip) (requires Java 8)
 Java: tuProlog 3.0.1 (zip) (requires Java 8)
 Java: tuProlog 2.9.2 (zip) (requires Java 7) .NET:tuProlog 3.0.0-NET (zip) (requires .NET framework 4)
 Android:tuProlog 2.9.1 Android (apk) (requires Android 2.3.3)
 Eclipse:  install from Eclipse Update Manager -- see below for details.
-MANUAL: tuProlog 2.9.2 User Guide (pdf)
+MANUAL: tuProlog 3.2.0 User Guide (pdf)

 ### **Installation** ###